Adolfo Ruiz Cortines: Early positions

 In 1935 during the presidency of Lázaro Cárdenas, Ruiz Cortines's political career began at age 45, as the director in charge of Mexico City.
 It was during that time that he met Miguel Alemán Valdés, son of a revolutionary soldier, now a young lawyer who would later become president of Mexico (1946–1952).
-In 1940, Ruiz Cortines managed the presidential campaign of Cárdenas's choice as successor, Manuel Avila Camacho.
-Miguel Alemán asked Ruiz to join him as his sub-secretary because of their personal friendship.
+In 1940, Ruiz Cortines managed the presidential campaign of Cárdenas's choice as successor, Manuel Ávila Camacho.
+Miguel Alemán asked Ruiz to join him as his undersecretary because of their personal friendship.
 This position gave Ruiz the opportunity to gain influence within the Institutional Revolutionary Party.
 After several years, the PRI designated him as candidate for governor of Veracruz.

 Governor of Veracruz

 In December 1944, Adolfo Ruiz Cortines became governor of Veracruz.
 During his administration, he expanded public education in the state.
 Some of the institutions he founded were the Technical Studies Institute (Departamento para Estudios Técnicos) which provided people with a practical education that allowed them to improve their quality of life.
 Furthermore, he founded the Institute of Anthropology and the State Planning Committee, among others.
 He also modified the local constitution to allow women to participate in the local and municipal elections.
 He built roads and bridges to develop Veracruz's infrastructure since it was one of the main ports of Mexico at that time.